Listen To This Article - Click Play

 - Website: https://www.smokymountainrafting.com

-Dollywood’s Great American Summer Festival has quickly become one of the most popular things to do in the Smoky Mountains this time of year.
-In true Dollywood style, the Pigeon Forge amusement park’s festival features tons of amazing shows that are sure to entertain both the young and old at heart.
+Dollywood’s Summer Celebration has quickly become one of the most popular things to do in the Smoky Mountains this time of year.
+In true Dollywood style, the Pigeon Forge amusement park’s festival features extended hours, nightly fireworks, and exciting summer entertainment!
+Some of the entertainment you can expect to see is:

 - The Little Engine Playhouse: Perfect for children who love to sing and dance, this show brings all your kids favorite stories to life with three musicals composed by Ms. Dolly Parton herself.
 Each of the musicals last about 20 minutes each.